The translation of this document is outdated.

 17) take decisions with respect to the alienation, pledging or

-privatisation of local government immovable property, as well as
+privatisation of local government immovable property, and also

 local government ownership acquisition of immovable property;